restyled-io/actions/README.md

 The Restyled actions themselves require no permissions.
-However, `contents:read` is required for `actions/checkout` and `pull-requests:write` is required for `peter-evans/create-pull-request`, which are both used in the example above.
+However, `contents:read` is required for `actions/checkout` and `pull-requests:write` is required for `peter-evans/create-pull-request`, which are both used above.

 Default permissions for workflows can be adjusted in your repository settings, or a `permissions` key can be used in the workflow itself.
 For more details, see